tfnico/encryptomania/README.md

 Encryptomania
 -------------

-This is a desktop tool for playing around with encryption.
+This is a desktop tool for playing around with symmetric encryption.

 In its first instance, the goal is to offer a GUI for trying out the [Spring project's crypto utilities](http://docs.spring.io/spring-security/site/docs/current/reference/html/crypto.html#spring-security-crypto-encryption)